My PC is slow, so what should I do?

 Here are the steps to follow:

-• Click on the Startup tab to access the list of all programs that run automatically at startup.
+• Click the Startup tab to access the list of all programs that run automatically at startup.

 • Uncheck the boxes in front of the programs you don't want to run automatically at startup.